 Rackemann, Sawyer & Brewster

 Jon joined Rackemann, Sawyer & Brewster in 2015.
 Jon’s practice focuses on business litigation.
 Prior to joining Rackemann, Sawyer & Brewster, Jon was an associate at a Boston commercial litigation and real estate firm.
 Jon also served four years in the U.S. Army JAG Corps.
 As a JAG officer, Jon served as a criminal prosecutor for the 18th Airborne Corps in Fort Bragg, North Carolina, prosecuting both felonies and misdemeanors in both jury and bench trials.
 As a prosecutor, his trial experience includes first-chairing numerous multi-day trials, briefing and arguing motions, delivering opening statements and closing arguments, and the direct and cross examination of hundreds of witnesses.
 During his military service Jon received the Army Commendation Medal twice and the Army Achievement Medal.
-Jon resides in Watertown with his wife, Courtney, and their newborn son, Tyler.
+Jon serves as the Co-Chair of the Boston Bar Association’s Military & Veterans Forum.
+He resides in Watertown with his wife, Courtney, and their young son, Tyler.

 Rosemary Allen, Esq.